tiepvupsu/FISTA/README.md

 <a name="in-case-lf-is-hard-to-find"></a>
 ### In case `L(f)` is hard to find,
-We can alternatively use the following algorithm: (in this version, I haven't implemented this):
+We can alternatively use the following algorithm:

 ![FISTA with backtracking](https://raw.githubusercontent.com/tiepvupsu/FISTA/master/figs/FISTA_noL.png)
 where `QL(x, y)` is defined as: